backupbrew/switchbrew/Process Manager services.md

 first time.

-On normal [7.0.0](7.0.0.md "wikilink") retail firmware, this will double the limit on system threads from 0x60 to 0xC0.
+On normal [7.0.0](7.0.0.md "wikilink") retail firmware, this will double the limit on application threads from 0x60 to 0xC0.

 ## GetBootFinishedEventHandle